JSJ decomposition for handlebody-knots: Classification

-\begin{lemma} $\ComplHK$ contains a non-characteristic, non-separating annulus $A$ if and only if $\charE$ is of type $(1,0,0,\snode)$.
-In addition, $A$ is of type $3$-$3$ with a boundary slope pair $(\frac{p}{q},pq)$, $pq\neq 0$, and is the unique non-separating annulus in $\ComplHK$. \end{lemma} \begin{proof} ``$\Leftarrow$'': Let $X$ be the component corresponding to the labeled node.
+\begin{lemma} $\ComplHK$ contains a non-characteristic, non-separating annulus $A$ if and only if $\charE$ is \raisebox{.05 cm}{ }.
+In addition, $A$ is of type $3$-$3$ with a boundary slope pair $(\frac{p}{q},pq)$, $pq\neq 0$, and is the unique non-separating annulus in $\ComplHK$. \end{lemma} \begin{proof} ``$\Leftarrow$'': Let $X$ be the component corresponding to the genus two node.
 By Proposition \ref{prop:properties_char_diagram_Ehk}, $X$ is I-fibered over a Klein bottle $B$ with an open disk removed.
 Any non-separating simple loop $l$ in $B$ induces an essential annulus $A$ in $X$ and hence in $\ComplHK$ by Lemma \ref{lm:essentiality_in_X_in_M}.
 Since $l$ cannot be isotoped away from essential separating loops that are not parallel to $\partial B$ in $B$ by \cite[Theorem $3.3$]{Gom:17}, $A$ is not characteristic.